Molly cake with berries and white chocolate and yogurt cream

 Prepare the cream at least 6 hours before filling the cake.

 Soak the gelatin sheets in cold water for 10 minutes.
 Meanwhile, melt white chocolate over water bath.
-Heat the water almost to the boiling point, turn off the heat, add squeezed gelatin and mix well.
+Heat the water with honey almost to the boiling point, turn off the heat, add squeezed gelatin and mix well.
 Gradually add water with gelatin into white chocolate while blending everything with immersion blender.
 Add cold whipping cream and blend again.
 Finally add yogurt and blend again until everything becomes smooth.
 Pass the mixture through a fine sieve to eliminate air bubbles.
 Cover the container with the plastic wrap and put the cream in the refrigerator until it becomes firm, for at least 6 hours or, better, overnight.

 Instructions Molly cake